lithium-powered/CS162_group/doc/project1.md

 Add to thread struct:
 ```
-struct semaphore *sema_sleep;
+struct semaphore *sema_sleep; // initialize with value 0

 int64_t sleep_time;

 ```
 * Add these two fields into the thread struct.
-* sema_sleep should be created when the thread calls timer_sleep() and then sema_sleep should be added to sleep_list as a linked list object.
+* sema_sleep should be created when the thread calls timer_sleep() and then the thread should be added to sleep_list as a linked list object.

 New function:
 ```